Matty Carson: Reading

 Carson signed a short-term deal with EFL Championship club Reading on 15 February 2023 following a successful trial period.
 He signed a new contract in the summer.
 He made his first-team debut for the club on 8 August 2023, in a 4–0 win at Millwall in the EFL Cup.
 On 8 May 2024, Reading announced that Carson would be released in the summer once his contract expired.

 Grimsby Town

 Carson signed for EFL League Two side Grimsby Town in June 2024 on a two-year deal.
 He made his first appearance for the club as a substitute in a 5-1 loss in the EFL Cup against Sheffield Wednesday on 27 August 2024.

 On 21 February 2025, Carson joined National League North side Alfreton Town on an initial one-month loan deal.
 He then went back out on loan on 27 March 2025 to National League North team Radcliffe F.C.

 On 7 May 2025, Grimsby announced the player had been transfer listed.
 He departed the club by mutual consent on 10 September 2025.

 Boston United

-On 12 September 2025, Carson joined National League club Boston United.
+On 12 September 2025, Carson joined National League club Boston United, initially on a short-term deal until January 2026 but on 15 January 2026, the club announced he had signed an extension until the end of the season.